The online Educational Media graduate degree at Appalachian

 By sharpening your skills and knowledge about digitalized media networks and innovative learning technologies, you will be positioned for careers ranging from K-12 through four-year colleges.

-This Online Education graduate degree program will allow you to focus your coursework in one of several tracks, each one opening up a new avenue of possibilities for your career.
+This App State Online graduate degree program will allow you to focus your coursework in one of several tracks, each one opening up a new avenue of possibilities for your career.
 Each track offers you the opportunity to gain technical, aesthetic and intellectual skills and perspectives needed to analyze and develop online environments utilizing the digital networked media.
 This program provides an innovative blending of learning opportunities.

 App State Online: Keep your life… Change your future.